QCD corrections of $e^+e^- \to J/\psi+c+\bar{c}$ using the principle of maximum conformality: Introduction

-A valid perturbative prediction for any physical observable must be independent of any choices of renormalization scale and renormalization scheme.
-This is the central property of renormalization group invariance (RGI)~\cite{Stueckelberg:1953dz, GellMann:1954fq, Bogoliubov, Callan:1970yg, Symanzik:1970rt, Peterman:1978tb}.
-There is renormalization scale ambiguity inherent in any initial fixed-order perturbative QCD (pQCD) series, resulting in a substantial theoretical uncertainty in pQCD predictions; e.g. it has been found that the initial NLO pQCD cross-sections for $e^+e^- \to J/\psi+c+\bar{c}$ at the $B$ factories are highly scale dependent.
-Therefore, it is crucial to eliminate the renormalization scale ambiguity to achieve an accurate fixed-order prediction with maximum precision while satisfying the principle of RGI.
-In the literature, the principle of maximum conformality (PMC)~\cite{Brodsky:2011ta, Brodsky:2011ig, Brodsky:2012rj, Mojaza:2012mf, Brodsky:2013vpa} has been proposed to offer a systematic approach for determining the correct magnitude of the strong coupling $\alpha_s$ by using the renormalization group equation (RGE).
-The PMC provides the underlying principle for the well-known BLM method~\cite{Brodsky:1982gc} and extends its procedures unambiguously to all orders.
-In the limit of small number of colors $N_c\to 0$~\cite{Brodsky:1997jk}, the PMC reduces to the Gell-Mann Low method~\cite{Gell-Mann:1954yli} for QED.
-The $\{\beta_i\}$-terms of the perturbative series determine its $\alpha_s$ running behavior by recursively using the RGE.
+The PMC determines the correct magnitude of $\alpha_s$ by recursively using the renormalization group equation (RGE).
 It should be pointed out that two steps need to be done to achieve a correct PMC prediction.
 The first step is to get all the $\{\beta_i\}$-terms of the process, and the second step is to deal with those $\{\beta_i\}$-terms properly.
-That is, only the RGE-involved $\{\beta_i\}$-terms should be used to fix the correct magnitude of $\alpha_s$, and the $\{\beta_i\}$-terms in connection with the quark-mass anomalous dimension $\gamma_m$-functions is used to fix the running quark mass~\cite{Huang:2022rij, Ma:2024xeq}, and etc..
-It has been demonstrated that after applying the PMC, the resulting improved perturbative series becomes scale-invariant that is independent of any initial choice of renormalization scale~\cite{Wu:2018cmb, Huang:2021hzr}.
-And due to the elimination of the divergent renormalon terms, the convergence of the resultant perturbative series can be naturally improved.
-Due to the elimination of all the scheme-dependent non-conformal $\{\beta_i\}$-terms, the resulting perturbative QCD series transforms into a scheme-independent conformal series; thus the conventional renormalization scheme ambiguity is simultaneously eliminated~\cite{Wu:2013ei, Wu:2014iba, Wu:2019mky, DiGiustino:2023jiq}.
-In this paper, by applying the PMC scale-setting approach, we will provide a comprehensive and more accurate analysis of the NLO QCD correction to the production channel $e^+e^-\to J/\psi +c+\bar{c}$ at the $B$ factories with $e^+ e^-$ collision energy $\sqrt{s}=10.6$ GeV.
+That is, only the RGE-involved $\{\beta_i\}$-terms should be used to fix the correct magnitude of $\alpha_s$, and other $\{\beta_i\}$-terms which are connection to the quark-mass anomalous dimension $\gamma_m$-functions should be used to fix the running quark mass~\cite{Huang:2022rij, Ma:2024xeq}, and etc..
+After applying the PMC, the resulting improved perturbative series becomes scale-invariant that is independent of any initial choice of renormalization scale~\cite{Wu:2018cmb, Huang:2021hzr}.
+Due to the elimination of all the scheme-dependent non-conformal $\{\beta_i\}$-terms, the resulting perturbative QCD series transforms into a scheme-independent conformal series~\cite{Wu:2013ei, Wu:2014iba, Wu:2019mky, DiGiustino:2023jiq}.

+In this paper, by applying the PMC, we will provide a comprehensive and more accurate analysis of the NLO QCD correction to the production channel $e^+e^-\to J/\psi +c+\bar{c}$ at the $B$ factories with $e^+ e^-$ collision energy $\sqrt{s}=10.6$ GeV.